dristi211/CelestialCandle/README.txt

 At 13:40
 Created the View Welcome.cshtml file.Here the ViewData dictionary was used to pass data from the controller to a view.

+At 13:57
+Models folder > Add > Class.
+Name the file Candle.cs. created

+Update the Candle.cs file with the following code: using System;
+using System.ComponentModel.DataAnnotations;//This was not added first and showing an error that no DataAnnotation was added and then fixed with with the help of intellicence

+[DataType(DataType.DateTime)]
+[DisplayFormat(DataFormatString = "{yyyy-MM-dd:0}", ApplyFormatInEditMode = true)]// this format for ISO format

+The Attributes are the following:

+Data type     Attribute Name
+  Int          ID              (ID for Candle)
+ String        Name             (Name of the Candle)
+ DateTime      ManufactureDate  (Date when the particuler candle manufactured) String        Size             (size of the Candle) String        Colour           (Colour of the Candle) String        Fragrance        (Fragrance of the Candle) String        MeltingPoint     (Melting point of the Candle) String        Material         (Material that the Candle made with) decimal       Price            (Price of the Candle)